BobBuildTool/bob/doc/manual/configuration.rst

     extract) files/archives.     | ``digestSHA256``: Expected SHA256 digest of the file (optional)
                                  | ``extract``: Extract directive (optional, default: auto)
                                  | ``fileName``: Local file name (optional, default: url file name)
+                                 | ``sslVerify``: Whether to verify the SSL certificate when fetching (optional)
                                  | ``stripComponents``: Number of leading components stripped from file name
                                                         (optional, tar files only)
 === ============================ =======================================================================================

 .. _Git: http://git-scm.com/
 .. _Svn: http://subversion.apache.org/

+Most SCMs support the ``sslVerify`` attribute.
+This is a boolean that controls whether to verify the SSL certificate when fetching.
+It defaults to ``True`` with the notable exception of ``git`` before Bob 0.15 which was rectified by the introduction of the :ref:`policies-secureSSL` policy.
+If at all possible, fixing a certificate problem is preferable to using this option.

 The ``git`` SCM requires at least an ``url`` attribute.
 The URL might be any valid Git URL.
 To checkout a branch other than *master* add a ``branch``